 Humming is able to increase nitric oxide levels 15 fold as compared to normal quiet breathing .

 Humming has been applied therapeutically for the treatment of chronic sinusitis [12,13].
-A case study of a patient who had been unable to nose breathe due to chronic sinusitis for a month was able to achieve a clear nose and breathe easily through his nose after 4 days of intensive humming (one hour the first day and 120 hums 4x per day).
+A case study of a patient who had been unable to nose breathe due to chronic sinusitis for a month was able to achieve a clear nose and breathe easily through his nose after 4 days of intensive humming (1 hour the first day and 120 hums 4 times a day).
 The authors hypothesised that the effect was due to the increase in nitric oxide produced by the humming .

 Breath holding can also help reduce blocked noses and has been shown to increase nitric oxide .
 The concentration of nitric oxide in the nasal passages and the naso-pharynx increases after breath holding with voluntary closure of the soft palate .
 In cases of nasal obstruction, breath holding after exhalation for up to 30 seconds can reduce nasal resistance and the effect lasts over time .